Lancer Assault Rifle: Visual revisions

+Origin story in Gears of War: E-Day

+The creation of the chainsaw-equipped Lancer forms part of the story of Gears of War: E-Day.
+The game's announcement trailer instead showed Marcus Fenix carrying a Mark 1 Lancer with a detachable conventional bayonet, as the chainsaw version had not yet been invented at that point in the chronology.
+The Coalition described E-Day as a story of several franchise origins, including that of the Lancer.

+In the game, the chainsaw weapon is improvised during the opening phase of the Locust invasion and developed into a battlefield prototype.
+The Coalition adapted an event involving Tai Kaliso using an ordinary chainsaw against a Locust soldier, moving the event earlier than its position in the tie-in novels so that it could be depicted during E-Day and serve as the immediate inspiration for the weapon.

+To reproduce the chainsaw sound associated with the original game, The Coalition obtained the same model of chainsaw used by Epic Games during production in 2006.
+The developers recorded it alongside additional effects intended to represent the weapon cutting through armour, bone, and flesh.

 Promotion and merchandise

 The Lancer is a popular subject for Gears of War merchandise, with replica models often offered as standalone purchases or in a retail bundle to promote the release of video game instalments.
 One of the earliest examples was a life-sized Lancer replica offered by Amazon.com as part of a special Gears of War 2 retail edition bundle for pre-orders of Gears of War II prior to its launch date on November 7, 2008.
 The replica Lancer is 36 inches long by 10-inches tall, and weighs 13 pounds; its trigger produces chain-saw sounds and a rumble effect.
 Other examples include 1:1 scale replicas of Lancers by TriForce Sales made from high density foam, fiberglass and polyurethane composites; a yellow "Car No. 13" Lancer with checkered taxi cab accents; and scale replicas of Marcus Fenix's Customized Lancer, including a limited edition gold version, by video game accessory makers PDP.

 In 2013, Epic Games auctioned off three signed replica Lancers to help fund the medical expenses of a former Insomniac Games staff member following a hit-and-run car accident.

 The Lancer makes a crossover appearance in the 2020 video game Wasteland 3 as an equippable weapon.